 Shopping?
 All the essentials and more.
 There are books, crafts and galleries.
 A variety of terrific restaurants.
 Much is ordered on the internet.
 Costpro Direct delivers some 4,000 Costco items weekly to Bandon customers.

 There’s a terrific library and the Sprague Theatre.
 More theaters in nearby Coos Bay/North Bend and Coquille.
 More great restaurants in these towns as well.

 Ashland, of renowned cultural repute, is an easy three hour drive, offering even more theatres, restaurants and galleries.
 Shakespeare, the Oregon Cabaret, Camelot, Market of Choice, Trader Joe’s, Harry & David’s.

 Anyone up for a tour of fine vineyards and estate bottled wines as they wander through lush Oregon valleys?

 Or a three day rafting/kayaking trip down the mighty Rogue River, stopping at lodges each evening for hearty meals as dusk descends?

 There are a multitude of opportunities to volunteer, help out, and make a difference in someone’s life.

 What about the people?
 Like anywhere, there’s a diversity of interesting people to meet.
 Educated, professionals, artists, writers, people from all walks of like, who decided that Bandon offers a lifestyle more in keeping with their sensibilities.

-There’s a stillness and peace of mind that comes with living here, a sense this is what life is supposed to be.
+There’s a stillness and peace of mind that comes with living on the Oregon Coast, a sense this is what life is supposed to be.
 There’s time and opportunity for introspection and consideration, far from the rat race we all at one time or another have put up with.

 Some will complain that Bandon is hard to get to.
 The knowing response is: for those who value their sanity, it’s well worth it.